Continuous-Data/MSSQL-CICD-Helper/README.md

 ### Importing the module

-after cloning (or if you store it with your database code) you need to import this module in order to make the functions available:
+After cloning (or if you store it with your database code) you need to import this module in order to make the functions available:

 ```Powershell
 Import-Module <path>\MSSQL-CICD-Helper\MSSQLCICDHelper.PSD1
 ```

-if you add a -verbose switch it will also display all the functions exported
+If you add a -verbose switch it will also display all the functions exported

-be advised that if you use a CI system or Docker that you need to clone / import at each seperate build (this is why you want a kicker script :) ).
+Be advised that if you use a CI system or Docker that you need to clone / import at each seperate build (this is why you want a kicker script :) ).

 ----